anuvagarg/anuva-blogs/college-tech-community.md

 # Embracing College Technical Communities: Where Capabilities Take the Spotlight

 <p style="text-align: justified;">
   Joining technical communities in college can sometimes feel like navigating a political landscape, with hidden agendas and power plays.
-However, there are exceptional organizations that prioritize merit and capabilities above all else.
-I had the privilege of being part of one such organization that valued skills without getting entangled in politics.<br>
+However, there are exceptional organizations that prioritize capabilities above all else.
+I had the privilege of being part of one such organization <a href = "https://upes-open.org">upes-open</a> that valued skills without getting entangled in politics.<br>
   <br>
   During the selection process, I was presented with a series of tasks that truly put my abilities to the test.
 First, I had to deploy a node application on Heroku, a SaaS platform where I was able to demonstrate my ability to deploy automated CI/CD pipelines.
 This task showcased my technical prowess and ability to handle real-world scenarios.<br>
   <br>